croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Drives releases from a test perspective"
         - "Understands the need for quality and weighs up bug impact vs feature impact to assist release decisions"
         - "Actively participates in team rituals"
-        - "Understands the impact of work being done"
         - "Employs appropriate exploratory testing techniques"
         - "Proactive in asking questions to identify areas of risk"
         - "Self learns new techniques and tools and seeks out people who can assist them"